macimax/WIKI_STEPMANIA/Creating-Static-Mount-Points-For-USB-Profiles-(Linux).md

 You may also want to modify `MemoryCardProfileSubdir` and `MemoryCardProfileImportSubdirs` to suit your needs.

 StepMania uses `MemoryCardProfileSubdir` first when looking for profiles on USB memory cards.
 If your Preferences.ini has `MemoryCardProfileSubdir=StepMania 5` then StepMania will look for a profile in a `StepMania 5` directory in the root of that USB disk.
-It would not find any profiles if they were in a `StepMania 5.1` directory in the root of the same USB disk.

 Fortunately, you can use `MemoryCardProfileImportSubdirs` to provide a semicolon delimited list of extra places to check.
 So a configuration like this